Data Processing Agreement

 Communications about a Security Incident or a notifiable data breach are not made through BNDRY's public service status page.
 They are managed by BNDRY's Data Protection Officer and directed to the privacy, legal, risk or compliance contact nominated by the Controller.

 BNDRY must provide reasonable assistance to the Controller in investigating and responding to a Security Incident, including cooperating in any joint assessment and providing a post-incident report on request.
 The parties must cooperate to determine whether either of them has an obligation to notify an Eligible Data Breach under the Privacy Act (the Notifiable Data Breaches scheme) or any other law, and to coordinate the content and timing of any notification to the Office of the Australian Information Commissioner or affected individuals.
-As the entity that holds the relevant Personal Information, BNDRY remains responsible for meeting its own regulatory reporting obligations, including under the Privacy Act and any other applicable law.
+Each party may hold the relevant Personal Information for the purposes of the Privacy Act, and each party remains responsible for meeting its own regulatory reporting obligations, including under the Notifiable Data Breaches scheme and any other applicable law.
+Where the same access, disclosure or loss is an eligible data breach of both parties, the parties will coordinate so that, where the Privacy Act permits, a single assessment is carried out and a single notification is made in satisfaction of both parties' obligations.

 BNDRY must not notify a regulator, affected individuals or any third party of a Security Incident without the Controller's prior written instruction, unless the Controller fails to respond within a reasonable time, notification is required by law or exigent circumstances, or BNDRY is seeking guidance from a regulator in good faith.